 function redeem(ISetToken _setToken, uint256 _quantity, address _to) external

-You specify the amount of Sets you want to redeem and then those Sets are burned and the components are transferred to the calling address.
+Specify the amount of Sets to redeem and then those Sets are burned and the components are transferred to the calling address.